cecelia001/BookList/README.md

 # BookList

 ## About
-This app allows for users to add books they want to read to a list.
-Books can be marked read or deleted from the list.
+This app allows users to create a list of books they want to read.
+Books can be added to the list, marked as completed, or deleted.

 ## Setup